luiswirth/bsc-thesis/src/matter/mesh.typ

 #v(0.5cm)
 === Reference Simplex

-There is a special simplex, called the *reference simplex*, which has exactly the local coordinates (reduced barycentric coordinates) also as global coordinates.
+There is a special simplex, called the *reference simplex* @hiptmair:numpde, which has exactly the local coordinates (reduced barycentric coordinates) also as global coordinates.
 $
   sigma_"ref"^n = {(lambda_1,dots,lambda_n) in RR^n mid(|) lambda_i >= 0, quad sum_(i=1)^n lambda_i <= 1 }